mayconline/calc-imc/README.md

 #### :postbox: About

+Calculator IMC created with:

-- Calculator IMC created with Next.JS and Tailwind
+- Web:  Next.JS and Tailwind
+- Mobile - (*in progress*): React-Native and Nativewind

 #### Getting Started